- Photo by: Guide Mike Lewis

 Day 1 – Your guide will coordinate with you an appropriate meeting time at the Lupine Meadows Trail head.
 JHMG does not provide transportation for its clients into the park.
 Clients will be responsible for paying the $35 vehicle fee at the park entrance unless they have a Golden Eagle Pass.

 Once at the trail head, guides will distribute some food items to you for the ascent up to high camp.
 From there, you will enjoy a leisurely 7 mile hike up beautiful Garnet Canyon.
-The hike, while very scenic, does gain ‘4200 feet of and requires a certain level of fitness and will.
+The hike, while very scenic, does gain ‘4200 feet of elevation and requires a certain level of fitness and will.
 Your guide will set a slow, sustainable pace and in 5-7 hours you will arrive at JHMG’s historic Corbet High Camp.

 Corbet High Camp features a pristine water source, a weatherport for cooking, and 10 personal Mountain Hardwear 3 person Tents, each with sleeping pads.